 Pregnancy – Clearing the Basics

 Pregnancy is a term that is used for the time in which a woman’s body changes as a fetus develops inside her womb or uterus.
-The healthcare sector has categorised this entire 9-month period (also known as the gestation period) into trimesters.
+The healthcare sector has categorized this entire 9-month period (also known as the gestation period) into trimesters.

-First Trimester (week-1 to week-12):
+First Trimester (week 1 to week 12):

-At 12 weeks, the baby in the woman’s womb transforms from a fertilised ovum to a fetus of about 6 cm in length.
+At 12 weeks, the baby in the woman’s womb transforms from a fertilized ovum to a fetus of about 6 cm in length.
 By the end of the first trimester, the baby’s heart starts to beat and organs like the brain, stomach, etc start to develop.

 Second Trimester (week 13 to week 28):